-Water and green-space are the foundations of a great town, and few towns combine them as well as Bend: a paradise tucked in the mountains of central Oregon.
-Let’s tour the Deschutes River as it winds through Bend, flanked by emerald-bright Drake Park.
+Water and green-space are the foundations of a great town, and few towns combine them as well as Bend: a paradise tucked in the mountains and lakes of central Oregon.
+Let’s tour the Deschutes River as it winds through Bend, flanked by emerald-bright Drake Park: one of the most splendid parks in Bend, Oregon.

 Drake Park Overview and History